 Raw Material Testing That Actually Verifies Claims

-- PS percentage verification by HPLC or enzymatic assay-don't just accept the supplier's certificate of analysis
+- PS percentage verification by HPLC or enzymatic assay—don't just accept the supplier's COA.

-- Moisture content verification of the encapsulated PS (should be under 5%)
+- Moisture content verification of the encapsulated PS (under 5%).

 In-Process Controls That Catch Problems Early

-- PS distribution sampling to verify both homogeneity and particle integrity
+- PS distribution sampling to verify homogeneity and particle integrity.

 Finished Product Testing That Reveals the Truth

-- Oxidation marker testing-peroxide values, TBARS, or similar methods
+- Oxidation marker testing—peroxide values, TBARS, or similar.

 Most brands launch products based on time-zero testing and whatever stability data their raw material supplier provided.
 For PS gummies, that's not enough.
 You need to see how your specific formulation, in your specific packaging, behaves over time.